Winning-Software/.github/profile/README.md

 ## VS Code Extensions

-All of my VS Code extensions are also published on Open VSX, so they can be installed in any editor that uses the Open VSX repository for extensions (Kiro, Cursor and some others that idk).
+All of my VS Code extensions are also published on Open VSX, so they can be installed in any editor that uses the Open VSX repository for extensions (Kiro, Cursor and others).

-### Symfony Console Command Runner
+### Extension: Symfony Console Command Runner

 `ext install WinningSoftware.symfony-console-runner`